List of Ghostbusters characters: Trevor Spengler

 Trevor is portrayed by Finn Wolfhard in Ghostbusters: Afterlife.
 Trevor is the eldest grandchild of Egon Spengler.
 A motorhead, he loves cars and is his family's mechanic, responsible for the maintenance of his mother's Subaru Outback.
 He finds and eventually repairs the Ghostbusters' Cadillac, ECTO-1 (with a little of ghost Egon's help in mending circuits).
 Unlike his sister, Trevor bears no resemblance to their maternal grandfather, embodies average teenage boy stereotypes of obsessing over driving and girls.
+The only thing that Trevor and Egon apparently had in common is that they are both skilled automotive mechanics.
 At the same time, he adjusts to their new life in Summerville, Oklahoma, gets himself a job as a carhop at the drive-in diner, Spinners Roller Hop, to help his mother financially and to be close to the waitress Lucky Domingo.
 Trevor is a skeptic, and as supernatural phenomena begins to occur in Summerville, he becomes a reluctant third member of his sister's Ghostbusters team after Podcast, serving as Ecto-1's driver.
 It is Trevor who realizes that the mass-trap needs more power to work, and uses his proton pack to boost the capacitors on the farm.

 Podcast

 Podcast is portrayed by Logan Kim in Ghostbusters: Afterlife.
 Podcast is Phoebe's classmate in Summerville Middle School; he befriends Phoebe after seeing that, like him, she also needs a friend.
 He is a paranormal believer and conspiracy theorist who makes a series of vlogs detailing strange events and occasional restaurant reviews in Summerville, in which the forty-sixth episode is the most popular and attracts Ray Stantz as his only subscriber.
-Though not as scientifically minded as Phoebe he has high intellect and is skilled in critical and historical thinking, as well as an able investigator.
+Though not as scientifically minded as Phoebe he has high intellect and investigative mind, thereby an amateur sleuth.
 As a conspiracy theorist, Podcast suspects that Egon Spengler was murdered before anybody else does.
 He keeps Egon's Aztec Death Whistle as a souvenir and his means against evil spirits (even though it is ineffective against Muncher).
 After learning Phoebe's relation with one of the original Ghostbusters, he becomes a second member of Phoebe's own Ghostbusters team.

 Lucky Domingo

 Lucky Domingo is portrayed by Celeste O'Connor in Ghostbusters: Afterlife.
 Lucky is a classmate at Summerville High School who befriends Trevor soon after he moves to town.
 She also works at Spinners Roller Hop as a carhop and is the daughter of the town sheriff.
 Her family has been living in Summerville since her great-grandparents following the town's establishment.
-Hating her tedious town life and seeking adventure, Lucky becomes the fourth member of Phoebe Spengler's Ghostbusters team after Trevor.
+Hating her tedious town life and seeking adventure, Lucky becomes the fourth member of Phoebe Spengler's Ghostbusters team after Trevor, providing her extensive knowledge on Summerville to Phoebe.